-Note: Claim rules are needed for any Unified Collaboration server you want to use SSO on.
+Note: Claim rules are needed for any Unified Collaboration server on which you intend to utilize SSO.

-Finish Enabling SSO on CUCM and run the SSO Test
+Finish SSO Enablement On CUCM And Run The SSO Test

 Step 1.
 Now that the AD FS server is fully configured, you can go back to CUCM.

 Step 3.
-Go ahead and select your End User which has the Standard CCM Super Users role selected and click Run SSO Test...
+Select your End User which has the Standard CCM Super Users role selected and click Run SSO Test...

-Step 6.
-Click Close on the popup window and then Finish.
+Step 5.
+Click Close on the pop-up window and then Finish.

 Set SSO logs to debug